-- the importance of your site selection [before vs. after site development],
+(1) the paramount importance of your site selection [before vs. after site development]

-- lay-out the solutions as well as provide a cost estimate (per foot) to address the needs that is realistic and doable for the resources/financial support likely available in the locale.
+(6) provide a cost estimate (per foot) to address the needs that are realistic and doable for the resources/financial support likely available in the locale.

 Due to the likely displacement and logistical problems this project will create in a community, the proposal MUST include the precise CONSTRUCTION steps, stages, demolition, and remedies for these problems.

-- how use of materials/construction address the challenge,
+(2) how use of materials and construction solutions address the challenge

-- balance of functionality and design to achieve the project goals, and
+(3) balance of functionality and design to achieve the project goals

-- provide a cost estimate (per foot) to accomplish the needs in a realistic and doable way consistent with the resources/financial support likely available in the locale.
+(4) provide a cost estimate (per foot) to accomplish the needs in a realistic and doable way consistent with the resources/financial support likely available in the locale

 The proposal MUST also include the precise CONSTRUCTION steps, stages, and remedies for this challenge, with any demolition or other pre-retrofit work described and detailed.